 Working 30 Hours/Week to Transform Themselves and the Community.

-Changing Voices employs young people recently released from the justice system to craft musical theatre from their own experiences.
-It’s a safe space where they are empowered to celebrate their histories, perform their stories in the community and build the skills needed for future success.
+Changing Voices employs system-impacted young people to craft musical theatre from their own experiences.
+It’s a safe space where they are empowered to celebrate their histories, perform their stories in the community, and build the skills needed for future success.